shuaicj/nginx-resumable-upload/README.md

 ## Upload Request

 ### Request Method
-Generally `POST` or `PUT` is encouraged, although it is configurable.
+- `POST` : append mode, can only append to the end of file.
+- `PUT`  : idempotent write, can replace existing part of file.

 ### Request URL
-A graceful RESTful api for file uploading like `POST /files/{filename}` is encouraged but not mandatory.
+A graceful RESTful api for file uploading like `POST|PUT /files/{filename}` is encouraged but not mandatory.
 In whatever way you like, the filename should be passed into this Lua module as a parameter as mentioned in [Get Started](#get-started).
 > Note: Make sure your filename contains only alphanumerics `[0-9a-zA-Z]` and three special characters `.` `-` `_` or it will be considered invalid.

 ### Request Header: Content-Range